Ibrahim1249/DashBoard/README.md

 # CNAPP Dashboard

 CNAPP Dashboard is a React-based web application that allows users to manage categories and widgets in a dynamic dashboard interface.
 It features a responsive design, local storage persistence, and real-time search functionality.

+The project is live and can be accessed here: [Click Here](https://dash-board-assignment.netlify.app)

 ## Tech Stack